Tel Aviv–Jerusalem railway

-The Tel Aviv–Jerusalem railway (also higher-speed railway to Jerusalem, Plan A1, and Railway 29) is a railway line in Israel connecting the city of Tel Aviv with Jerusalem.
+The Tel Aviv–Jerusalem railway is a railway line in Israel connecting the cities of Tel Aviv and Jerusalem.
 The line serves as the main rail link between the two cities, complementing the old Jaffa–Jerusalem railway.
 As such, the railway is often referred to in Israel as the high-speed railway to Jerusalem to distinguish it from the older, longer and slower line.
-In spite of that name, the line is not high-speed under the definition used by the International Union of Railways: both its design speed of 200 km/h and its current operational speed of 160 km/h are below the 250 km/h threshold used by the UIC to define high-speed railways, and it is traversed by IR's regular rolling stock instead of the UIC requirement for specially-designed high-speed trains.
+In spite of that name, the line is not high-speed under the definition used by the International Union of Railways: both its design speed of 200 km/h and its current operational speed of 160 km/h are below the 250 km/h threshold used by the UIC to define high-speed railways, and it is traversed by IR's regular rolling stock instead of the UIC requirement for specially designed high-speed trains.

 The newly constructed railway section to Jerusalem branches off from the Tel Aviv–Lod railway at the Ganot Interchange southeast of Tel Aviv and spans about 56 km of electrified double track.
 It cost approximately NIS 7 billion (about US$2 billion in 2008 dollars) – due to the extensive bridging and tunneling required along the mountainous route.
 Besides the construction of the new railway section, the existing railway from Herzliya to Ganot Interchange underwent electrification.
 The railway's design speed is 160 km/h with a projected non-stop travel time of approximately 28 minutes from Tel Aviv HaHagana railway station to Jerusalem–Yitzhak Navon railway station.
 As of 2019, the scheduled travel time between Ben Gurion Airport railway station and Jerusalem is 22–26 minutes, and between Tel Aviv HaHagana and Jerusalem 32–34 minutes (including the stop at Ben Gurion Airport).
 This compared with about 75 minutes each way using the Jaffa–Jerusalem railway from Tel Aviv HaHagana to southern Jerusalem's Malha station, which unlike Jerusalem–Navon, is located relatively far from the city center.